GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 You might have experienced situations where you see problems in production environments but they can't be reproduced in test environments.
 To find a root cause, then, you need to step into the source code or add more logs of the application as it runs in the production environment.
 Typically, this would require re-deploying the app, with all associated risks for production deployment.

-Cloud Debugger ([documentation](https://cloud.google.com/debugger/docs/)) lets developers debug running code with live request data.
+[Cloud Debugger](https://console.cloud.google.com/debug) lets developers debug running code with live request data.
 You can set breakpoints and log points on the fly.
 When a breakpoint is hit, a snapshot of the process state is taken, so you can examine what caused the problem.
 With log points, you can add a log statement to a running app without re-deploying, and without incurring meaningful performance costs.

 You do not have to  add any instrumentation code to your application to use Cloud Debugger.
 You start the debugger agent in the container running the application, and  you can then use the Debugger UI to step through snapshots of the running code.